geaz/muRLi/README.md

 ![muRLi - Mounted](https://raw.githubusercontent.com/geaz/muRLi/master/img/mounted.jpg)

 Power the Wemos and insert a *MOD*.
 You should see the *decibel* in the top right of the display.
 Set the gain of you microphone with a small screwdriver.
-It should float around -25dB in a silent room.
+It should float between -24 and -25dB in a silent room.
 If done, place the stripboard into the shell, place one of the *divider* parts on top of the *bottom* part, then place the *middle* part on top of it.
 Followed by an additional *divider* and the *top* part.
 Insert the *bolts* into the four holes and use the M2x12mm screws to close the shell.

 ## MODs